reskillamericans/website/content/learn-more/phases/phase-1.md

 We then continue on to in-depth instruction in the JavaScript programming language.
-As before, we rely heavily on (fun) projects along the way to help cement concepts and build your confidence
+As before, we rely heavily on (fun) projects along the way to help cement concepts and build your confidence.

 Finally, we move to the back-end and learn how to implement a web application server by implementing data storage and user authentication.